arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

 print('Value: ', data) # prints "Value: <value of data variable>"
 ```

-As you can see, there are many different approaches on how to print things to the terminal.
+As you can see, there are many different approaches how to print things to the terminal.

 ***The `print()` function is one of the most commonly used functions.
-When programming your board, this function allows you to see what happens on the board in real time.***
+When programming your board, this function allows you to see what happens on the board in real-time.***

 ## Operators

 Operators in Python are used to for example add two numbers together, assign a value to a variable or compare two values with each other, and are fundamental in Python programming.

-To perform an **arithmetic** operation (addition, subtraction, division etc.), you can write it like:
+To perform an **arithmetic** operation (addition, subtraction, division, etc.) you can write:

 ```python
 print(5+5) # value is 10